 The Council recognises that good governance is underpinned by the standards and values of its Members and Officers.
 The standards and behaviour that are expected are clearly defined.
 The Council has an agreed standards framework for Members and Officers, which incorporates a local Code of Conduct; there continues to be a stand-alone Standards Committee and a Member complaints process which is within the Constitution.
-The Council also adopted the Local Government Association's Model Code of Conduct in October 2021 to take effect from the start of the municipal year in May 2022.
+The Council also adopted the Local Government Association's Model Code of Conduct in October 2021 which took effect from the start of the municipal year in May 2022.
 All these measures are designed to ensure that the current high level of standards is maintained.

 There are Members' and Officers' Codes of Conduct, all of which are kept under regular review and are supplemented by guidance.
 With the move towards being a commissioning council and increased involvement of third parties, and also in light of the Bribery Act 2010, it is important that the Council is aware of any potential conflicts of interests.
 The Code of Conduct for Officers (updated in April 2022 sets out clear and distinct rules in relation to the giving and receiving of gifts and hospitality.
 The Members' Code is included in the Council's Constitution.
-Following the local elections in May 2022, training on the Members' Code of Conduct was provided to all Members.